Saturday, August 10, 2024

 whereby the 6 euro purchase of a wine glass allowed participants

 to visit various winemakers and taste their products.
-It is a nice
+It's a nice

 concept, but maybe not at 11 a.m. on a Sunday morning.